GeorgeMoschovis/financial-feature-selection/README.md

 # financial-feature-selection
-An implementation of an algorithm which selects a subset of features and predicts the risk of bankruptcy of a company.
+An implementation of tabu search algorithm which selects a subset of features and predicts the risk of bankruptcy of a company, using knn or random forest for validation of solution (accuracy).